nicholastay/dotfiles/readme.md

 Using git bare repo.

+I now use the Fedora 35 i3 spin.

-If installing from a base Arch system, [NARB](https://github.com/nicholastay/narb) can be used to bootstrap this installation.
+Alternatively, if installing from a base Arch system, [NARB](https://github.com/nicholastay/narb) can be used to bootstrap this installation.

 ```
 $ git clone --bare https://github.com/nicholastay/dotfiles.git ~/.dotfiles.git